dmerthe/empyric/README.md

 ### Instruments and Adapters

 Empyric contains a number of *instruments* with various associated methods of communication, such as serial or GPIB.
-For example, to connect to a Keithley 2400 Sourcemeter simply import the `Keithley2400` object from the library and instantiate it with its GPIB address:
+For example, to remotely control a Keithley 2400 Sourcemeter from your PC, simply import the `Keithley2400` object from the library and instantiate it with its GPIB address:

 ```
 from empyric.instruments import Keithley2400